AI Tools

 Considering these achievements —and my continued commitment to driving excellence, I'd like to discuss a potential adjustment to my compensation.

-Based on my performance and value-add to the team, I would like to propose a [specific percentage or amount] increase in my salary.
+Based on my performance and value-added contribution to the team, I would like to propose a [specific percentage or amount] increase in my salary.

 As always, thank you for your time and consideration!